Graeme-Lee/CDPIR/README.md

 ```bash
 python sample_simulation.py SDE
 ```
+For the raw injection input, you can replace the simulation input projection with a raw projection in the code.

 ## ⚙️ CDPIR Training
 The training is based on the DiT training.
 And you can use ODE sampler to test if your training is enough or not.